Aquinas and the Arabs

 Revista Española de Filosofía Medieval

-Since March 2017, I am Associate Editor of the Revista Española de Filosofía Medieval.
+Since March 2017, I am Executive Editor of the Revista Española de Filosofía Medieval.
 REFIME is an yearly scholarly publication, which is indexed and peer-reviewed, and distributed by the University of Zaragoza’s Publication Service.
 The Revista is the official journal of SOFIME, a Society mainly gathering scholars from Spain, Portugal, and South America, but also from the rest of Europe and North America.
 Its official venue is the University of Zaragoza.
 The Revista is continuously published since 1993, with scientific contributions in Spanish, English, French, German, Portuguese, and Italian.
 The submitted articles must be original contributions to the discussion on medieval thought and the transmission of knowledge (from the Middle Ages up to the Early-Modern Period), with a special interest on authors and texts of the Iberian Peninsula, even though also contributions related to the intellectual tradition of Late Antiquity are welcomed.